-In the curriculum, we give them the tools to measure the things around them and this leads inwardly to an ability to measure the size of problems, fears, anxieties, likes and dislikes and to find some equilibrium within themselves.
+If we give them the tools to measure the things around them and this can lead inwardly to an ability to measure the size of problems, fears, anxieties, likes and dislikes and to find some equilibrium within themselves.
 There is always an inner and outer element to the curriculum.